Tropicalbunny/Project-2/README.md

 I consitiently used "console.log" to keep an eye on each function, i labeled them as well so i knew at want point in the function they triggered. this helped me understand where variables where being missed.

-i had a major issue where the listeners would duplicate, to solve this i seperated each listener into their own function. allowing me to freely add and remove them based on whether it is the players turn.
+I had a major issue where the listeners would duplicate, to solve this i seperated each listener into their own function. allowing me to freely add and remove them based on whether it is the players turn.
 ![listeners old](assets/images/listenersold.png "listeners old")

-here you can see i held all of the code for what the listeners needed to do under one function.
+Here you can see i held all of the code for what the listeners needed to do under one function.
 ![listeners new](assets/images/listenersnew.png "listeners new")

-here i rewrote it so that the listeners called thier own function, this meant i could precisely change when i wanted the listeners active or not.
+Here i rewrote it so that the listeners called thier own function, this meant i could precisely change when i wanted the listeners active or not.

 ### Final Testing
 ---